windowjs/windowjs/doc/dev/build.md

 Build
 =====

-Window.js can be built after [checking out the sources](/dev/checkout).
+Window.js can be built after [checking out the sources](/dev/checkout) and setting up the build environment.

 The build involves four steps: